wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 // ...
 ```

-Now each changed field will emit an event and will be logged to the console.
-This offers many possibilities since we can take advantage of any operator RxJS provides.
-In this example let's focus on submitting the form reactive way.
+Now, each changed field will emit an event and will be logged to the console.
+This offers many possibilities since we can take advantage of any operator that RxJS provides.
+In this example, let's focus on submitting the form in a reactive way.
 We can put `(submit)` on the form:

 ```ts
 @Component({